Mutholapuram

-Sree Mutholapuram Mudhevar Temple is one of the most ancient and prominent Trimurti temple in Kerala is located here.
-This is why mutholapuram was formerly known as Mudevarpuram.
+Sree Mutholapuram Mudhevar Temple is one of the most ancient and prominent Trimurti temples in Kerala, and is located here.
+This is why Mutholapuram was formerly known as Mudevarpuram.

 The Vijnan Institute of Science and Technology (VISAT), an engineering college established in the year 2011, is 2 km away from this town.
 The engineering college is AICTE approved and affiliated to Mahatma Gandhi University.
 This college comes under the Vinjyan Charitable Trust.